wholepersonproject/wpp-table-experiments/README.md

 - output\analysis\AS_ids_missing_in_asctb.csv (AS missin in ASTCB but present in WPP tables)

 - output\analysis\AS_ids_present_in_asctb.csv (AS present in ASTCB and WPP tables)

+> Now in HRA there are total 4955 AS entries, where organs are also considered as AS
+> In WPP these Organs are considered as Organs and are separated from AS hence the preiouvs results were in consideration.
+> If we consider these Organs separated in WPP as AS as well just to know the number UBERON ids present in WPP and HRA -

+In below file there are total 283 Uberon entries in WPP across 9 organ systems.
+Total Uberon ids in WPP => 283
+WPP intersection HRA => 164
+Only in WPP => 119
+Total in HRA => 4955
+Only in HRA => 4672

+- output\analysis\all_Uberon_statistics\all_Uberon_ids_in_WPP.csv

 ### Challenges